MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/user-roles-windows-defender-advanced-threat-protection.md

 4. Click **Next** to assign the role to an Azure AD group.

-5. Use the filter to select the Azure AD group that you’d like to add to this role.
+5. Use the filter to select the Azure AD group that you'd like to add to this role.

 6. Click **Save and close**.

 7. Apply the configuration settings.

+After creating roles, you'll need to create a machine group and provide access to the machine group by assigning it to a role that you just created.

 ## Edit roles